Training the future stars of stage and screen

 If you want a career in Creative and Performing Arts, New City College has a range of courses to help you discover all the opportunities that exist within this exciting industry.

-Visit the New City College website to discover BTEC courses in Creative and Performing Arts or A Levels in Drama, Performance, Music and Dance.
+Visit the New City College website to discover courses in Creative and Performing Arts or A Levels in Drama, Performance, Music and Dance.

 Call 0330 135 9000 for more information.